The Difference Between Assisted Living and Memory Care

 While both assisted living and memory care provide access to nurses and nursing assistants, memory care communities employ staff members who have been specially trained to understand the needs and abilities of individuals with memory impairments.
 That includes maximizing each resident’s abilities and providing compassionate support.

 What sets memory care apart from assisted living and other levels of care are the specialized activities that a community may offer to help slow the signs of dementia, including common forms such as Alzheimer’s and rarer types such as vascular dementia.
-These activities help keep memory care residents engaged in a regular daily routine while keeping them happy, calm and stimulated.
+These activities help keep memory care residents engaged in a regular daily routine while keeping them happy, calm, and stimulated.
 Because it is common for those living with memory loss to experience anxiety and other daily stress, this attention to detail is essential to providing them with the highest quality of care in a welcoming and safe environment.

 Safety and Accessibility

 Assisted living communities are designed for adults that are largely independent but need some help with various tasks.
-Memory care communities are designed to meet the needs of residents in varying stages of a memory impairment.
+Memory care communities are designed to meet the needs of residents in varying stages of memory impairment.
 This often includes wider hallways to accommodate walking or movement aids, as well as additional security measures to better support residents who are prone to wandering.

+Find the support that fits your needs at The Sterling Aventura.
 All adults should live fulfilling lives where they pursue their interests.
 The community at The Sterling Aventura is designed to make that possible through compassionate memory care and empowering assisted living.
 If you’re interested in learning more about the different levels of care available at our senior living community in Aventura, Florida, our friendly and experienced staff members are always here to help answer your questions.
 Please give us a call at (305) 918-0000 or contact the team online today for more information or to schedule a tour.